trufnetwork/rewards_contracts/docs/overview.md

 ### Different roles involved

 - Kwil: Kwil blockchain.
 Learn more about Kwil [here](https://docs.kwil.com).
-- SignerService: Kwil network reward signer service.
+- KwilWithSafeSigner: Kwil node with Safe Signer.
 It manages individual signatures for the SAFE wallet and uploads signatures to a Kwil database (to be used be `PosterService`).
 - PosterService: A service that uses transactions from `SignerService` to propose/confirm/execute transactions through Safe to this contract.
 - Safe: Safe wallet that has admin privileges to update a contract's state, through `postReward`/`updatePosterFee`.
 - Reward: Kwil Reward escrow contract.